-During the entire PARADE campaign, the GCR ion effect was negligible for the CIMS $H_2SO_4$ concentration measurements.
-Nevertheless, since the exact nature of the bisulphate transmission enhancing ligand that is leading to the enhanced ion detection is not identified yet, for other environments, sampling conditions as well as ion source geometries and the applied electric fields, it cannot be ruled out that atmospheric measurements or chamber experiments are affected to some extent.
+Nevertheless, earlier studies have shown, for example, that significant ion production can occur in the vicinity of high-voltage power lines (Eisele, 1989a, b; Matthews et al., 2010).
+Therefore, in other environments with a strong local source of ions, it is not clear whether CIMS measurements could potentially be affected more strongly.
+Still, during the entire PARADE campaign, the GCR ion effect was negligible for the CIMS H2SO4 concentration measurements.
+Hence, since the exact nature of the bisulfate transmission enhancing ligand that is leading to the enhanced ion detection has not yet been identified, for other environments, sampling conditions, ion source geometries and the applied electric fields, it cannot be ruled out that sulfuric acid atmospheric measurements or chamber experiments are affected to some extent.